Arabian-vACC/library/docs/terminal/dubai/departures.md

 ANVIX departures from 30 at OMDB shall not be instructed to maintain high speed until all initial turns have been completed.

+RIDAP, SENPA, NABIX and KUTLI departures from 12 at OMDB shall not be instructed to maintain high speed until established on downwind track.

 To reduce controller workload, aircraft may also be instructed to maintain published speeds on the SID.

 ## 6.3 Muscat FIR flow control